RakhithJK/BishopFox-sliver-wiki/Aliases-&-Extensions.md

 Sliver - 3rd Party extensions:
 ==============================
-  rubeus    [GhostPack] Rubeus is a C# toolset for raw Kerberos interaction and abuses. seatbelt  [GhostPack] Seatbelt is a C# project that performs a number of security oriented host-survey "safety checks" relevant from both offensive and defensive security perspectives. sharpwmi  [GhostPack] SharpWMI is a C# implementation of various WMI functionality.
+  rubeus    [GhostPack] Rubeus is a C# toolset for raw Kerberos interaction and abuses.
 ...
 ```